1980–81 Hartford Whalers season

-The 1980–81 Hartford Whalers season was the Whalers' second season in the National Hockey League.
+The 1980–81 Hartford Whalers season was the Whalers' second season in the National Hockey League (NHL).
+The Whalers failed to qualify for 1981 Stanley Cup playoffs, as the club finished with a 21–41–18 record, earning 60 points, which was 11 points behind the Toronto Maple Leafs for the final playoff position.
+This marked the first time since joining the NHL that the Whalers did not qualify for the playoffs.

 Offseason

 On May 23, Hartford signed defenseman Thommy Abrahamsson as a free agent.
 Abrahamsson played in 26 games with Leksands IF of Elitserien, scoring nine goals and 15 points.
 Abrahamsson had previously played with the Whalers from 1974 to 1977, when the club was still a part of the WHA.
 In 203 games with New England, Abrahamsson scored 28 goals and 95 points.

 Gordie Howe announced his retirement from the team on June 4.
 Howe retired as the highest scoring player in NHL history, as he scored 801 goals and added 1049 assists for 1850 points in 1767 games in a career that spanned from 1946 until 1980.
 Howe joined the Whalers organization in 1977, and in two seasons with the New England Whalers in the WHA, he scored 53 goals and 139 points in 134 games.
 In 1979–80, he remained with the club as they moved to the NHL, and Howe, at the age of 51, scored 15 goals and 41 points in 80 games, followed with a goal and two points in three playoff games.
 Following this announcement, the Whalers hired Howe as director of player development.

-On June 5, the Whalers acquired center Rick Meagher, a third-round pick and a fifth-round pick in the 1981 NHL Entry Draft from the Montreal Canadiens in exchange for a third round and a fifth-round pick in 1981.
+On June 5, the Whalers acquired center Rick Meagher, a third-round pick and a fifth-round pick in the 1981 NHL entry draft from the Montreal Canadiens in exchange for a third round and a fifth-round pick in 1981.
 Meagher appeared in only two games with Montreal during 1979–80, as he spent most of the season with their American Hockey League affiliate, the Nova Scotia Voyageurs.
 In 64 games with Nova Scotia, Meagher had 32 goals and 76 points, followed by three goals and seven points in six post-season games.

-At the 1980 NHL Entry Draft held at the Montreal Forum on June 11, the Whalers selected defenseman Fred Arthur from the Cornwall Royals of the QMJHL with their first-round pick, eighth overall.
+At the 1980 NHL entry draft held at the Montreal Forum on June 11, the Whalers selected defenseman Fred Arthur from the Cornwall Royals of the QMJHL with their first-round pick, eighth overall.
 In 67 games with Cornwall in 1979–80, Arthur scored five goals and 70 assists for 75 points.
 In the postseason, Arthur had two goals and 14 points in 18 games, helping Cornwall win the President's Cup and earn a berth at the 1980 Memorial Cup.
 During the Memorial Cup, Arthur had five assists in five games, helping the Royals win the championship.